ajwdewit/pcse/doc/quickstart.rst

 The easiest way to demonstrate PCSE is to import WOFOST from PCSE and run it from an interactive Python session.
-We will be using the `start_wofost()` script that connects to a the demo database which contains meteorologic data, soil data and crop data for a grid location in South-Spain.
+We will be using the `start_wofost()` script that connects to a the demo database which contains meteorologic data, soil data, crop data and management data for a grid location in South-Spain.

 Initializing PCSE/WOFOST and advancing model state
 --------------------------------------------------